er-datht/simple-design-system/README.md

 ### [scripts/icons](./scripts/icons)

-- `npm run script:icons:rest`
+- `yarn script:icons:rest`
 - Gets all icons from the file, and generates components in the [src/ui/icons](./src/ui/icons) directory.
 - Also generates [src/figma/icons/Icons.figma.tsx](./src/figma/icons/Icons.figma.tsx) for Code Connect.

 ### [scripts/tokens](./scripts/tokens)

-- `npm run script:tokens:rest`
+- `yarn script:tokens:rest`
 - Gets all variables and styles from Figma, and converts them to [src/theme.css](./src/theme.css).
 - Creates [scripts/tokens/tokensCodeSyntaxes.js](./scripts/tokens/tokensCodeSyntaxes.js) which is a script you can run in the JS console in Figma to update all the variable's [codeSyntaxes](https://www.figma.com/plugin-docs/api/Variable/#codesyntax) with CSS that matches this repo.
 - Includes some example plugins for how to get the same data without the Variables REST API.
   - [Install plugins](https://www.figma.com/plugin-docs/plugin-quickstart-guide/) in Development
   - Run plugins, and copy plugin outputs into [scripts/tokens/styles.json](./scripts/tokens/styles.json) and [scripts/tokens/tokens.json](./scripts/tokens/tokens.json)
-  - Run `npm run script:tokens` (without `:rest`) and it will reference the JSON files directly without making a REST API request to update them
+  - Run `yarn script:tokens` (without `:rest`) and it will reference the JSON files directly without making a REST API request to update them

 ## Figma Code Connect Publisher ([script:figma-publish](./scripts/figma-publish))